 Below is an overview of applying on Grants.gov.
-For access to complete instructions on how to apply for opportunities, refer to: Grants.gov: How to Apply for Grants a.
+For access to complete instructions on how to apply for opportunities, refer to: Grants.gov: How to Apply for Grants

+- 1) Create a Workspace: Creating a workspace allows you to complete your application online and route it through your organization for review before submitting. - 2) Complete a Workspace: Add participants to the workspace, complete all the required forms, and check for errors before submission. - a.
 Adobe Reader: If you decide not to apply by filling out webforms, you can download individual PDF forms in Workspace so that they will appear similar to other Standard or HRSA forms.
-You can download and save the individual PDF forms to your local device storage, network drive(s), or external drives, and then access through Adobe Reader.
+You can download and save the individual PDF forms to your local device storage, network drive(s), or external drives, and then access through Adobe Reader. - NOTE: Visit the Adobe Software Compatibility page on Grants.gov to download the appropriate version of the software at: